Mavželj

-Mavželj (minced pork filling in net) is a national Slovene dish.
-It is known mostly in Slovene Carinthia and also in Upper Carniola.
-It is made of the soup in which the pork head was cooked, and of the remnants of the meat and the brains of the same pork head.
-The dish is ball-shaped and comes in various local variations.
-In the past, the preparation of this net wrapped ball called mavželjni was much more popular than today.
-Potters made special earthen baking moduls to fit their shape.
-The dish was mainly eaten on holidays.
+Mavželj (minced pork filling in net) is a soup eaten mostly in Slovene Carinthia and in Upper Carniola.
+It is made by cooking a pig's head in a soup.
+Pieces of brain and meat are then taken from the head and formed into balls wrapped in a "net".
+In the past, the preparation of these balls, known as mavželjni, was much more popular than today, and potters would make special earthen baking moduls to help make them.
+The dish was mainly eaten on holidays, serving the mavželjni in the soup.